 - Biscayne National Park – Located in the Eastern Florida Keys.
 Good mix of wrecks and natural reefs that is more preserved thanks to the “national park” title.
 Popular dive sites include Elkhorn Reef, the Alicia wreck, and Ajax barrier reef.

-- Key Largo – Features some of the most impressive shipwrecks and artificial reefs in North America.
+- Key Largo – Features some of the most impressive shipwrecks and artificial reefs in North America, and is one of the best areas in the Florida Keys.
 Spiegel Grove is the largest wreck and attracts the most attention.
 Bibb and Duane wrecks, as well as the Molasses Reef, are also worth seeing.
 Also hosts a giant underwater Jesus.

 - Devil’s Den & Blue Grotto – The best cave diving in Florida.
 These grottos, located near Williston in Central Florida, have some clearest water in the state and preserve many strange objects; from fossils to the remains of a drowned man.